-If you have spent any time photographing airshows, you know just how rapidly you can shoot a 1000 images.
-After I shoot a two-day event, I can easily have over 8000 images.
-It can be a bit overwhelming trying to sort through thousands of photos.
-After years of shooting, sorting, and uploading images, I have come up with a system of sorting image that helps me find the images I want to show and share.
-They are no right or wrong way to sort your images.
+If you ever photographed an airshow or sporting event, you know just how fast you can shoot through a thousand images.
+After a two-day event, you can easily shoot over 10,000 images.
+And it can be a bit overwhelming trying to sort through them all and finding the ones you want to share.
+After years of shooting, I have come up with a system of sorting that helps me find the images I want to share.
+There’s no right or wrong way to sort your images.
 This is just what I have learned that works well for me.
-It may or may not work for you.
-With that being said, this is how I sort my images I want to share.
+And this may or may not work for you.
+With that being said, this is how I cope with the pain of sorting.

 Until next post,